-If you have been arrested for an alcohol-related driving offense, you need an aggressive and experienced criminal defense attorney.
-We have handled countless jury and non-jury trials in area courts, and we know how to get results.
+If you have been arrested for an alcohol-related driving offense (DUI), you need an aggressive and experienced Spokane criminal defense attorney.
+Our law firm has handled countless criminal law jury and non-jury trials in area courts and we know how to get results.

 All states have strict DUI laws and Washington is no exception.
-First offenders are treated very harshly; A person could face jail time, fines, and possibly a loss of their driving rights for a mandatory amount of time.
+Even first-time offenders are treated very harshly – a person could face jail time, fines, and possibly a loss of their driving rights for a mandatory amount of time.
 Drivers need to remember that a DUI charge applies to not only alcohol but also to drugs.
-Over-the-counter medications, prescription drugs and illegal drugs which impair your driving could also result in DUI charges.
+Over-the-counter medications, prescription drugs, and illegal drugs that impair your driving could also result in DUI charges.
 Anyone who is arrested and facing DUI charges should contact a criminal defense attorney with experience handling DUI matters in Washington.

 A Serious Criminal Offense